microsoft/api-guidelines/Guidelines.md

 [REST in Practice][rest-in-practice] -- Book on the fundamentals of REST.

+[REST Fundamentals][rest-in-fundamentals] -- Another book on the fundamentals of REST.

 ## 4. Interpreting the guidelines
 ### 4.1.
 Application of the guidelines
 These guidelines are applicable to any REST API exposed publicly by Microsoft or any partner service.